 What has the San Diego DA's Office done to fight human trafficking?

-- District Attorney Bonnie Dumanis formed the Sex Crimes and Human Trafficking Unit with specialized prosecutors, investigators, paralegals, victim advocates and staff to combat human trafficking on all fronts: Detection, Prevention, Education and Prosecution.
+- The Sex Crimes and Human Trafficking Unit consists of specialized prosecutors, investigators, paralegals, victim advocates and staff to combat human trafficking on all fronts: Detection, Prevention, Education and Prosecution.
 (Sex Crimes and Human Trafficking Unit: 619-615-6426)

 - Collaborating with its law enforcement partners to more effectively prosecute perpetrators.
 (Prosecutions tripled as compared to 2009)